graphcommerce-org/graphcommerce/docs/contributing.md

 ### Feature requests

 Feature requests are welcome.
-Please take your time to document the feature as much as possible - it is up to you to convince the project's maintainers of the merits of this feature, and its alignment with the scope and goals of the project.
+But take a moment to find out whether your idea fits with the scope and aims of the project.
+It's up to you to make a strong case to convince us of the merits of this feature.
+Please provide as much detail and context as possible.

 ## Pull requests